Muneerali199/TrendTracker-AI/src/DAY_3_PROGRESS_REPORT.md

 The following key features were implemented and are fully functional as of the end of Day 3:

-*   **Authentication Removal**: The entire user authentication and database persistence layer (previously Firebase, then Supabase) was removed to simplify the application.
+*   **Authentication Removal**: The entire user authentication and database persistence layer (previously with Supabase) was removed to simplify the application.
 The dashboard is now publicly accessible, allowing any user to immediately engage with the tool.
 *   **Advanced AI Post Generation**: The mock data system was replaced with a sophisticated Genkit flow.
 The AI now acts as a "social media simulator," generating realistic and unique posts on-demand for any influencer.
 This includes plausible content, like/comment counts, and varied timestamps (e.g., "2h ago," "3d ago"), creating a compelling illusion of real-time data.
 *   **Enhanced UI & Animations**: The application's user interface was significantly polished.
 This includes:
     *   A refined, modern color palette.